awsdocs/aws-transfer-user-guide/doc_source/users-policies.md

 + `${transfer:UserName}`

 **Important**
 You can't use the variables listed preceding in Managed Policies\.
 Nor can you use them as policy variables in an IAM role definition\.
 You create these variables in an IAM policy and supply them directly when setting up your user\.
 Also, you can't use the `${aws:Username}` variable in this session policy\.
-This variable refers to an IAM user name and not the user name required by AWS Transfer Family\.
+This variable refers to an IAM user name and not the username required by AWS Transfer Family\.

 An example of a session policy is shown in the code example following\.